JamieS56/Milestone-Project-2/README.md

 #### How to test:

-Just play the game and watch the dots shrink, also halfway through the game click restart and you will see the dots pause in the background.
+Just play the game and watch the dots shrink, also halfway through the game click the rules or contact us button and you will see the dots pause in the background.

 ### Emailing form